-A Test Lab with the biggest Mac collection
+A Test Lab with the Biggest Mac Collection

-Apple launches a new version of macOS every year, and the content of the upgrade includes firmware, driver, and various OS core services, function corrections and built-in applications.
-When the latest macOS is launched, Allion is able to promptly carry out interoperability certification pertaining to software and hardware, such as USB, Thunderbolt, and AV devices.
+Each year, Apple launches a new version of macOS, and the update content includes firmware, driver, and various OS core services, function corrections and default apps.
+When the latest macOS is launched, Allion is able to promptly carry out interoperability tests pertaining to software and hardware, covering USB, Thunderbolt, and AV devices.

 Starting in 2015, Apple changed the MacBook from Lightning port to USB-C port, following Thunderbolt 3 via USB-C ports in 2016.
 USB-C is no longer a novelty but a connectivity standard for Apple products.
 USB Type-C technology, compared with legacy is not only more sophisticated, but also superiorly more flexible.
 The arising issues have become more complicated than ever.

 Based on Allion’s years of testing experiences, displays, USB/Thunderbolt 3 devices, and different types of software are most prone to interoperability issues within the Mac system.

 Nowadays, while users are pursuing more vivid and realistic audio-visual experiences, software and hardware specifications are getting more diverse.
 When connected to Mac system, AV devices that support USB-C and Thunderbolt, or HDMI/DP interfaces connected through an adapter, often encounter issues such as black screens, unsupported resolution, noises on the screen, and audio not transmitted, which significantly downgrade user experience.